Stop Liquefied Natural Gas

 Each of these terminals carry with them a unique set of impacts based on the specific habitats that would be destroyed by the construction and operation of these terminals.
 While the impacts are unique, they are similar in many ways.
 The five major impacts of each terminal include:

 - Dredging – impact to aquatic life: each of these terminals will require massive amounts of dredging in the area where they plan to dock their ships.
-Bradwood Landing LNG would require 700,000 cubic yards of material to be dredged from the Columbia River over 55 acres of critical salmon habitat.
 At the Jordan Cove site, they intend to excavate 4.25 million cubic yards from the North Spit for the purpose of building a dock for LNG tankers.
 Oregon LNG would similarly impact the mouth of the Columbia River with massive dredging.

 - Public Safety – impact to surrounding communities & use of waterways: If just 3 million gallons of LNG (less than 10% of one ship cargo) were to escape and reach an ignition source, the resulting fire could reach 3 miles from the source.
 That puts communities at risk that live near the terminals and along the tanker routes.
-Because of this serious threat, there is a strictly enforced security zone accompanied with each tanker and LNG terminal.
-This would require lighted 24 hour surveillance at each terminal, two gunboats accompanying each shipment and express permission by the Coast Guard for any vessel to pass within 1,500 feet of the ships.
-This could adversely impact commercial shipping on the Columbia River and Coos Bay, and could severely disrupt sport/commercial fishers and the public in using of these waterways.
+Additionally, both export terminal proposals for Oregon would be sited on geologically unstable sand spits.
+If or when a massive earthquake or tsunami were to occur the communities of Coos Bay and Warrenton would be at great risk.

 LNG Pipeline Impacts